rackerlabs/rackspace-how-to/content/managed-operations/publish-to-sitecore-cloud.md

     <img src="{% asset_path managed-operations/publish-content-to-sitecore/publish-dashboard.png %}" alt=""  />

-5. Select the publishing type, and the click **Publish**.
+5. Select the publishing type, and then click **Publish**.
 You can choose from the following publishing types:

    - Incremental publish - publish only changed items.